Enterprise knowledge management guide: Strategy, scope, challenges, best practices, and AI integration

 Information overload and poor discoverability

 Enterprises generate vast amounts of content—documents, reports, messages, and data—but without effective discovery mechanisms, critical insights are buried under irrelevant information.
 Employees frequently rely on assumptions or partial knowledge because finding authoritative answers is too time-consuming.
+APQC research [5] found that the median knowledge worker spends 2.8 hours each week seeking or requesting the information they need, along with additional time finding the right people to provide answers or expertise.

 Loss of tacit knowledge

 Tacit knowledge—the experience, judgment, and institutional understanding held by employees—is among the hardest to capture.
 When experienced employees leave, a significant portion of this knowledge is lost, impacting continuity, efficiency, and long-term performance.
+This challenge becomes more pressing as organizations manage workforce transitions, role changes, and distributed teams where informal knowledge transfer is less consistent.

 Inconsistent search experience across enterprise tools